 Fireplace doors often consist of glass and sheet metal.
 Without proper handling, both of these materials can pose safety risks.
 Avoid cuts by wearing gloves whenever possible while working with the sheet metal and handle glass gently to avoid breaking it.

-Turn off gas supplies beforehand to prevent potential carbon monoxide exposure and risk of fire.
+Turn off gas supplies beforehand to prevent potentially harmful carbon monoxide exposure and risk of fire.
 For traditional wood-burning fireplaces, remove any hot embers after extinguishing flames, and allow the fireplace surround and doors to fully cool before handling.

 Equipment / Tools